dourouc05/TcIndexBundle/README.md

     no links, their content will be completely lost).
 ### The database must be created manually (use the development front controller, which will check
     whether the folders are writable when needed - cache and logs).
+### The configuration is not checked: if you specify a non-existent theme, you'll get an exception
+    at runtime (or a blank page with the production front controller).